 1. Vitamin D

 Vitamin D is essential for your baby’s overall growth and development.
-Breast milk is generally too low in vitamin D to meet your baby’s vitamin D requirements.
-Most women do not get enough vitamin D from food and are not exposed to adequate sunlight daily.
-As a result, their breast milk doesn’t contain the amount of vitamin D recommended for their baby.
+Breast milk generally doesn’t have enough vitamin D to meet your baby’s vitamin D requirements.

-Also, popular brands of infant drops (such as Enfamil D-Vi-Sol) contain unwanted artificial flavors and colors.
-Moreover, the drops are not independently tested for content accuracy and purity.
+Also, popular brands of infant drops may contain unwanted artificial flavors and colors, and may not be independently tested for content accuracy and purity.

-How do I make sure my breast milk contains enough vitamin D for my baby?
+How do you make sure your breast milk contains enough vitamin D for your baby?

 The implication of this study is important because it gives nursing mothers a safe, simple alternative to drops.
 For more information about this study, check out Kelly Mom’s interview with Dr. Hollis.

 If you are having a hard time giving your baby drops, or you do not want to give your baby drops, consider taking a postnatal vitamin with 6,400 IU of vitamin D. This provides another option for making sure your baby gets enough vitamin D each day.